pyfar/pyfar/CONTRIBUTING.rst

 1. The pull request should include tests.
 2. If the pull request adds functionality, the docs should be updated.
-Put your new functionality into a function with a docstring, and add the feature to the list in README.rst.
+Put your new functionality into a function with a docstring.
-3. The pull request should work for Python 3.5 and 3.6.
+3. The pull request should work for Python 3.7 and 3.8.
 Check https://travis-ci.com/pyfar/pyfar/pull_requests
    and make sure that the tests pass for all supported Python versions.